 In an interview with Dr. Floyd O'Neil at the University of Utah, Dr. Floyd O'Neil explained to Mr. Gottfredson that "there were no treaties made between the Indian people of Utah and the Church of Jesus Christ of Later-day Saints."
 He went on to explain that there were agreements made between the Mormon Church and the indigenous people, but such agreements had no legal basis to bind either parties to the terms of such agreements.
 These agreements were titled "treaties" but the Federal Government were and are the only ones who had the legal authority to make treaties.
 So treaties made in Heber, Mt.
 Pleasant, Ephraim, and Cedar Valley... where are those treaties today?
 I guess it doesn't matter as none were ratified by Congress.
 This explains the ambiguities of these so called "treaties" which were not legal instruments, and unfortunately for the indigenous people they were worth no more than the paper they were written on.
 This raises moral issues about the time, suggesting these treaties were divisive and manipulative as none were honored by the LDS Church.
 One final note.
 Imagine, if you will, being a person who has little or no understanding of the English language signing such a document.
 These so-called treaties were obviously signed under duress.

-The significance of this treaty is that it intended for the Timpanogos Tribe Uinta Valley Reservation, whereas none of the seven Tribes of Colorado known today as "Ute" were named.
+The significance of this treaty is that it was intended for the Timpanogos Nation Uinta Valley Reservation, whereas none of the seven Tribes of Colorado known today as "Ute" were named.
 One exception was the Yampa who were named but any claim they may have had was relinquished by them in the treaty of 1868.
 Historians mistakenly identify Timpanogos with Colorado Tribes, when in fact they are distinctly different Tribes in both language and traditions.
-The term "Ute" does not appear in history until about 1865 a subject I will detail in future publications. - (Source: Timpanogos Tribe, Commission of Indian Affairs Annual Report 1865, O.H.
+The term "Ute" does not appear in history until about 1865 a subject I will detail in future publications. - (Source: Timpanogos Nation, Commission of Indian Affairs Annual Report 1865, O.H.
 Irish and Department of the Interior.)

 THE SPANISH FORK TREATY 1865: